bendalab/thunderfish/doc/thunderfish.md

   wavefish are detected, and before you start fiddling around with the threshold factors.

-- `mainsFreq`: Set it to the frequency of your mains power supply.
+- `mainsFreq`: Set it to the frequency of your mains power supply or to zero if you have hum-free recordings.

+- `maxGroups`: Set to 1 if you know that only a single fish is in your recording.

 - `bestWindowSize`: How much of the data should be used for analysis.
   If you have stationary data (from a restrained fish, not from a fishfinder) you may want to use the full recording by setting this to zero.
 Otherwise thunderfish searches for the most stationary data segment of the requested length.

+- `pulseWidthPercentile`: If low frequency pulse fish are missed then reduce this number.

 - `eodMaxEODs`: the average waveform is estimated by averaging over at maximum this number of EODs.
 If wavefish change their frequency then